yiiim/dart_dependency_injection/README.md

 1. If the current service is a singleton, its scope is always the one where it was defined.

 2. If the current service is a transient or scoped singleton service, its scope is the one where it was created.

+### ServiceProvider Dispose

+Call the dispose method of `ServiceProvider`. `ServiceProvider` also calls dispose for all services and subscopes within the scope.

+### Service Dispose

+Any service can call the dispose method itself.
+After dispose, you will not be able to use any method of DependencyInjectionService.
+And the scope built using the buildScopedServiceProvider method of DependencyInjectionService will also dispose.

+The service's dispose is usually called automatically

+for singleton service, Call dispose when defining its scope dispose.

+for scoped singleton service, Call dispose when the scope is disposed.

+for transient service, Call dispose when the scope is disposed .